aliahazm/Richi-Ordering-System/README.md

 ### Navigation
 1. We will have a login and sign up page.
-2. After log in, user will be at homepage.
+2. After logging in, user will be at homepage.
-3. There is three button at bottom navigation bar.
+3. There will be three buttons at the bottom navigation bar.
 4. **Home button** will return the user to the homepage.
 5. User can also check their current order and click the order received button if the order is being delivered.
 6. **Menu button** will redirect user to the menu page with few categories that can be choose.